-- The item is prescribed by a Network Provider or an out-of-network provider authorized to prescribe drugs or by one of the following Non-Network Providers:

-- o A dentist

-- o A Non-Network Provider

-- A Non-Network Provider if you got the prescription in conjunction with Covered Services

-- The item is prescribed in accordance with Kaiser Permanente drug formulary guidelines.

-- The item is one of the following:

-- Drugs that do not require a prescription but are listed on Kaiser Permanente's drug formulary.

-- Diabetic supplies such as insulin, syringes, pen delivery devices, blood glucose monitors, test strips and tablets.
+- The item is prescribed by a Network Provider or an out-of-network provider authorized to prescribe drugs or by one of the following Non-Network Providers: - A dentist - A Non-Network Provider - $\circ\,$ A Non-Network Provider if You got the prescription in conjunction with Covered Services - o A Community Pharmacy in a Service Area outside of California; or - The first refill of a prescription originally filled prior to enrollment in the Plan. - The item is prescribed in accordance with Kaiser Permanente drug formularyguidelines. - You get the item from a Network Pharmacy or the Kaiser Permanente mail order Service, except that you can get the item from a Non-Network Pharmacy if you obtain the prescription in conjunction with covered Urgent Care or Emergency Service outside the Service Area and it is not possible for you to get the item from a Network Pharmacy.
+Please refer to www.kp.org for the locations of Network Pharmacies in your area. - The item is one of the following: - Drugs that require a prescription by law including: - Contraceptive drugs including the emergency contraceptive pill and devices, such as diaphragms and cervical caps and over the counter contraceptives when prescribed by a Network physician; - Fertility drugs; - Drugs for the treatment of sexual dysfunction; - Smoking Cessation products; or - Drugs used in the treatment of weight control. - Drugs that do not require a prescription but are listed on KaiserPermanente's drug formulary. - Diabetic supplies such as insulin, syringes, pen delivery devices, blood glucose monitors, test strips and tablets.
 Other diabetic supplies may be covered under Durable Medical Equipment.

-- o Emergency contraceptives.

-- o Growth hormone.

-- Smoking cessation drugs.